12otherWays/Map-assignment/README.md

 By integrating OpenStreetMap into your React app, I create interactive maps that allow users to explore and interact with different locations and points of interest.

-The Projected is created by Reeturaj and submitted as assignment to MapUp.